sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/gangAdevI/madhurAvijayam.md

 [TABLE]

 [TABLE]

 **P R E F A C E.**
 (First Edition)
 ———

- This work called the Madhura vijaya or the Virakamparayacharita Was written by a female author called Gangadevi, as is evident from the colophon, **“इति श्रीगङ्गादेव्याविरचिते मधुराविजयनाम्नि वीरकम्परायचरिते”**occurring at the end of the tirst andthe second sargas.
-It is further clear from verses 39–41 of the seventh sarga that the authoress was a queen of the ofprince Kampana, the hero of the work, who ruled at Conjeevaram about 1367 A. D.
+ This work called the Madhura vijaya or the Virakamparayacharita Was written by a female author called Gangadevi, as is evident from the colophon, **“इति श्रीगङ्गादेव्याविरचिते मधुराविजयनाम्नि वीरकम्परायचरिते”** occurring at the end of the tirst and the second sargas.
+It is further clear from verses 39–41 of the seventh sarga that the authoress was a queen of the of prince Kampana, the hero of the work, who ruled at Conjeevaram about 1367 A. D.

  It is interesting to note that Sanskrit Literature claims a number of authors From among the fair sex.
 In Vedic times there were such highly cultured ladies as Gargi Vachaknavi, Badava Pratitheyi and others, who were seers of Vedic hymns, and whom Asvalayana mentions along with Sumantu, Vaisampayana and other venerable Rishis of old.
-Rajasekhara, the dramatist who is said to have flourished about 950 A. D., has immortalized in his verses the names of a few poetesses[^1]whose capacity judged from the merit of their verses found in the extant anthologies, must have been of a high order.
-In his Kavyamimamsa, a work on poetics, Rajasekhara cites as authority the views of his gifted wife Avantisundari[^2], "), and also observest that women too, like men,may become poets, as the inner genius and not the sex is the determining faci or, and that there were highly accomplished daughters of kings and ministers who were not only wellversed in Sastras but were also blessed with the poetic[^3] gift.Later than our authoress, there flourished in the Court of Achyutadevaraya at Vijayanagara in the early part of the 16th century A. D. a lady author by the name of Tirumalambika,who is said to have written[^4] a Champukavya called the Vara-dambikaparinaya commemorating the marriage of Achyutadevaraya and Varadambika.
-The poetess Ramabhadrambaihas written a beautiful kavya known as the Raghunathabhyudaya in honor of Raghunatha-Nayaka of Tanjore, a great patron of learning and an author of many Sanskrit works, who ruled over Tanjore in the early part of the 17th century A.D.
+Rajasekhara, the dramatist who is said to have flourished about 950 A. D., has immortalized in his verses the names of a few poetesses[^1] whose capacity judged from the merit of their verses found in the extant anthologies, must have been of a high order.
+In his Kavyamimamsa, a work on poetics, Rajasekhara cites as authority the views of his gifted wife Avantisundari[^2], "), and also observest that women too, like men,may become poets, as the inner genius and not the sex is the determining faci or, and that there were highly accomplished daughters of kings and ministers who were not only wellversed in Sastras but were also blessed with the poetic[^3] gift.Later than our authoress, there flourished in the Court of Achyutadevaraya at Vijayanagara in the early part of the 16th century A. D. a lady author by the name of Tirumalambika, who is said to have written[^4] a Champukavya called the Vara-dambikaparinaya commemorating the marriage of Achyutadevaraya and Varadambika.
+The poetess Ramabhadrambai[^5]") has written a beautiful kavya known as the Raghunathabhyudaya in honor of Raghunatha-Nayaka of Tanjore, a great patron of learning and an author of many Sanskrit works, who ruled over Tanjore in the early part of the 17th century A.D.
 In the court of this king had also flourished the illustrious poetess Madhuravani, who is known to have composed many Sanskrit poems and written a mahakavya rendering the Andhra Ramayana of her patron into Sanskrit.
-From this work we further learn that there were several other ladies along with her who were eminent in poetry and other fine arts.[^5], pp.")We can thus see that there have been several female poets shining now and then, in the realm of Sanskrit Literature; but we have been able till now to come across only a very few of their works.
+From this work we further learn that there were several other ladies along with her who were eminent in poetry and other fine arts.[^6], pp. 106-111") We can thus see that there have been several female poets shining now and then, in the realm of Sanskrit Literature; but we have been able till now to come across only a very few of their works.

-[^1]: "We find mention of the following names of authoresses in Sanskrit literatur eviz,, Indulekha, Kuntidevi, Gaurika, Prakasa-datta, Phalguhastini, Muktapida,Marngmala, Maurika, Prabhudevi and others."
+[^1]: # "We find mention of the following names of authoresses in Sanskrit literatur eviz,, Indulekha, Kuntidevi, Gaurika, Prakasa-datta, Phalguhastini, Muktapida,Marngmala, Maurika, Prabhudevi and others."

-[^2]: "Vide pp. 23, 46 and 57, Gaikwad Oriental Series No. I (1917
+[^2]: # "Vide pp. 23, 46 and 57, Gaikwad Oriental Series No. I (1917

-[^3]: "Ibid, p.
+[^3]: # "Ibid, p.
 57,"

-[^4]: " This we learnt from Mr. T.S.Kuppusvami Sastriar of Tanjore.
+[^4]: # " This we learnt from Mr. T. S. Kuppusvami Sastriar of Tanjore.
 Compare also No. 9 of the Madras Epigraphical collection for 1904.-Epig, Annl.
 Rept. for 1904. p 36"

+[^5]: # "vide pp. 23, 46 and 57, gaikwad orieutal series No, i (1917

-[^5]: " Vide, the ‘Indian Review,' Madras, Vol, XI (1908
+[^6]: # " Vide, the ‘Indian Review,' Madras, Vol, XI (1908

   Among the productions of the post-Vedic pootesses known to us at present, the Madhuravijaya appears to be the earliest.
 The historical value of this work is ably discussed in the introduction to this work; and we shall write here a few words regarding its poetical merit.
 The authoress instead of drawing the subject matter from the well-known Itihasas, as is usual with the generality of Sanskrit poets, has chosen the biography of her royal consort as a fit theme to exhibit her remarkable poetical talents.
 The work is in the form of a classical kavya conforming to the rules laid down in the treatises on poetics and contains the usual lengthy description of the seasons, the twilight, the rising of the moon and other necessary topics.
 The authoress writes in the Vaidarbhi style and her thoughts which flow with ease and simplicity are clothed in diction at once beautiful and charming.
 Her similes are grand and drawn direct from nature, with none of the conventional pedantry of grammar or rhetoric, which so largely spoils the productions of later day poets.
  In paying a tribute to Kalidasa, the authoress observes,